yongchaofan/tinyTerm/docs/index.md

 	</tr>
 </table>

-tinyTerm is written in C with Win32 API, ssh functions provided by [libssh2](http://libssh2.org).
+tinyTerm is written in C with Win32 API, [libssh2](http://libssh2.org) used for SSH2 functions.

 ---